Air Gap Backups: Your Undeniable Defense Against Ransomware

 Strategic Advantages and Operational Considerations

-What Makes an Air Gap Backup a Important Defense?
+What Makes an Air Gap Backup an Important Defense?

 Implementing and Managing Air Gaps: Key Considerations